 You will be able to create a range of surfaces, including matt, satin, and high gloss 'piano' mirror finish.
 Courses run throughout the year, and no previous experience is needed.
 The dates are arranged individually to suit you, and we normally teach on a one-to-one basis, but can cater for two if you want to bring a friend.

 "I spent a magical day with Roy, discovering how exciting and satisfying French polishing can be.
 I was a total novice and had brought with me two tables and a very old ladder back chair, all of which were in poor condition.
 By the end of the day they had improved immeasurably and I now have the confidence to finish them and to take on new projects!

 I thoroughly recommend a French polishing course with Roy."
-(Angela)
+(Angela from Lincoln)

 French polishing is an enjoyable and rewarding skill to learn; you can refurbish or up-cycle almost any wooden item to look its best.
 French Polishing is an extremely tactile operation, and the difference between a bad and a good result depends entirely on understanding how to manipulate the shellac to produce the required result.